Top 10 Tips About Antique Rugs

 1. Antique rugs were designed to last for centuries.

 Perhaps the biggest misconception about antique rugs is that they’re fragile or difficult to care for.
 Nothing could be further from the truth!
-Many of the rugs we sell and collect are over a century old, and they were woven to last forever.
+Many of the rugs I find, fetch and rehome are over a century old, and they were woven to last forever.
 They come from villages and districts, travel across continents and oceans, and have hosted generations of families and celebrations.
-And yet, their vivid colors, tight weaves, and beautiful art still enchant us today, unlike mass-produced synthetic rugs.
+And yet, their natural vegetable dyes and colors, woven construction, and beautiful art still enchant us today, unlike mass-produced synthetic rugs.
 Their histories and the stories they come with are a testament to the durability of their materials and the skill of their makers.
-With basic care, you can be sure your rug will be a family treasure for generations to come.
+With basic care, you can be sure your rug will be a family treasure for generations to come.If you want to go deeper on care, go read how to care for your antique or vintage rug the easy way, I go into all of it.

 2. Only buy from a reputable dealer.

-3. Treat stains quickly.
+3. Treat stains and hold on the worry.

 Spills happen, but don’t worry!
-The most common stains are easily treated with warm water and a towel.
+The most common stains are easily treated with warm water and a hand towel.
 Dab the stain with a damp towel until it’s no longer visible, and then make sure to let the yarns dry naturally and completely before resuming foot traffic.
-Add a dash of laundry detergent or soap and scrub gently if needed.
+Add a dash of laundry detergent or soap and scrub if needed.

 Old rugs are never exactly 3x5, 2x4, 8x10, or 9x12.
 In fact, precision is a sign of machines and synthetic materials being involved.
-These rugs are purely woven by hand on a loom, a century ago, by skilled artisans and many rugs from memory.
+These rugs are purely woven by hand on a loom, a century or more ago, by skilled artisans and many rugs woven from memory.
 A hand woven rug will be some feet and inches with slight variation, but not a perfect square or rectangle.
-We try to measure from the longest point of length and width.
+I try to measure from the longest point of length and width.
 One side may be 8’3” in length and the other may be 8’6”.
 The same goes for widths.
-These are natural characteristics of handmade rugs.
+These are natural characteristics of old, handmade rugs.

 Another key characteristic is natural dyes.
 Vegetal or vegetable dyed wool means something: your rug is all organic.
 Dyes used in these rugs come from all natural sources like vegetables, plants, roots, and flowers among others.
 Nothing is synthetic.
-Feel free to let babies crawl and dogs play without worry — these rugs are pose no harm to even the gentlest creatures.
+Feel free to let babies crawl and dogs play without worry, these rugs pose no harm to even the gentlest creatures.
 They are old world rugs, mainly woven by women, from their own families’ sheep, with the wool dyed by the men.
 A family affair, rugs were used by their makers, traded for other goods, and passed down through the generations from villages in Persia, Turkey, or from high up in the Caucasus Mountains to our cities and homes today.

 5. Avoid water.